twigphp/Twig/doc/tags/if.rst

     {% if kenny.sick %}
         Kenny is sick.
     {% elseif kenny.dead %}
+        Oh my God!
 You killed Kenny!
 You bastard!!!
     {% else %}
         Kenny looks okay --- so far
     {% endif %}